colorjs/color-space/README.md

 profile(space.lab, { xyz: space.xyz });   // CLUT both ways — colour-space class
 ```

-Everything derives from the space's own conversions.
-RGB working spaces get a matrix+TRC display profile (Photoshop, macOS/Windows CM, browsers, printers) — colorants from the full-intensity primaries, Bradford-adapted to the D50 PCS, TRC from the neutral diagonal — and only if the space empirically *is* matrix×transfer, so a matrix profile never lies.
-Everything else — cylinders, luma/chroma, opponent, appearance models, datasets, even 1-, 2- and 4-channel scales — ships as a CLUT profile (`mft2`, Lab PCS): device→Lab sampled on a dense lattice, the reverse table added only where the inverse is continuous (a hue wheel's inverse can't ride a lattice across the 360→0 seam — those stay honestly one-way, class `scnr`).
-Colorants are pinned to Lindbloom's D50 matrices, the TRC to IEC 61966-2-1; matrix profiles pass macOS ColorSync in the suite, CLUT lattices are differentially verified against the direct conversions and read back through lcms.
+<sup>Everything derives from the space's own conversions: matrix+TRC display profiles for RGB working spaces — only if the space empirically *is* matrix×transfer, so a matrix profile never lies — CLUT profiles (`mft2`, Lab PCS) for everything else, the reverse table added only where the inverse is continuous, so hue wheels stay honestly one-way.
+Colorants pin to Lindbloom's D50 matrices, the TRC to IEC 61966-2-1; matrix profiles pass macOS ColorSync, CLUT lattices verify against the direct conversions through lcms.</sup>

 ## MCP

-Color math is what language models hallucinate — plausible matrices, wrong in the third decimal.
-The zero-dependency MCP server lets agents call the verified conversions instead:
+The zero-dependency MCP server lets agents call the verified conversions instead of hallucinated matrices:

 ```json
 { "mcpServers": { "color-space": { "command": "npx", "args": ["color-space-mcp"] } } }